tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 - Tables hold meaningful data.
 - Relationships exist between the loaded tables with data.
 - Formulas, also known as measures, apply business rules to the raw data to extract, transform, and load data to create meaningful business insights.

+With BI solutions such as Power BI, users are able to streamline business issues with a data model.
+To summarize, models are useful for these reasons:
+- **Reusability:** Users can solve a reporting requirement or business challenge using a formulaic approach without having to reinvent queries or rebuild datasets.